-(a) Within seven days of the effective date of this regulation, the operator and administrator of every adult care facility regulated pursuant to Parts 487, 488 and 490 of Title 18 of the NYCRR and Part 1001 of this Title shall make diligent efforts to arrange for all consenting, unvaccinated existing personnel and residents to register for a vaccine appointment, and shall document attempts to schedule and methods used to schedule the vaccine in the individual's personnel file or case management notes, as applicable.
+- (a) The operator and administrator of every adult care facility regulated pursuant to Parts 487, 488 and 490 of Title 18 of the NYCRR and Part 1001 of this Title shall make diligent efforts to arrange for all consenting, unvaccinated existing personnel and residents to register for a vaccine appointment and an appointment to receive any recommended booster, and shall document attempts to schedule and methods used to schedule the vaccine in the individual's personnel file or case management notes, as applicable. - (b) The operator and administrator of every adult care facility regulated pursuant to Parts 487, 488 and 490 of Title 18 of the NYCRR and Part 1001 of this Title must arrange for the COVID-

-(b) The operator and administrator of every adult care facility regulated pursuant to Parts 487, 488 and 490 of Title 18 of the NYCRR and Part 1001 of this Title must arrange for the COVID-19 vaccination, including the first or any required next dose, of all new personnel, including employees and contract staff, and every new resident and resident readmitted to the facility.
+19 vaccination, including the first or any recommended next or booster dose, of all new personnel, including employees and contract staff, and every new resident and resident readmitted to the facility.
 The requirement to arrange for COVID-19 vaccination of such personnel and residents shall include, but not be limited to: